This article describes possible causes for issues with Outlook 2016/2019 when connecting to an Exchange mailbox and ways to solve them.

 hostname.
 Read the Knowledge Base article on What Is An Autodiscover Record And Why Do I Need It? for more information. autodiscover

-- As a temporary solution (quick fix) you can modify the HOSTS file on the workstation adding a line for
+- As a temporary solution (quick fix) you can modify the HOSTS file on the workstation adding a line for the

 autodiscoverservice location.
 Read the Knowledge Base article on How Do I Find And Modify Entries In The HOSTS File? for instructions on locating and updating the HOSTS file.
 You would need to add the following line:

-To find out IP_for_AutoDiscover_service for your account navigate to CONTROL PANEL > Home > Exchange servers and settings > Autodiscover.
-You would need to ping the hostname you find there from Windows command prompt to get the IP.
+Important: to protect your account information we cannot publish your Server names and DNS records in public Knowledge Base.To find out IP_for_AutdDiscover_service for your account navigate to CONTROL PANEL > Home > Exchange servers and settings > Autodiscover.
+You would need to ping the hostname you find there from the Windows command prompt to get the IP.